 Don't jump straight into your contacts and start asking them to send you business referrals:

 Here's how you optimize to get maximum business referrals:

 - Find out the people in your network who are influential (managers, CEOs, Founders, or anyone who has a personality and rapport in business community)

 - Figure out the problem that these influential people are trying to solve and offer to help (even if it's for free or for minimal fee)

-- Once you have proved yourself valuable and capable of solving a problem, ask them to recommend your business plan creation to others.
+- Once you have proved yourself valuable and capable of solving a problem, ask them to recommend your business to others.

 8 Ways to Increase your Business Referrals